tokenika/tokenika.github.io/WarsawBlock.md

     Strategic choices (e.g. the level of inflation and how to allocate this inflation) are decided directly by the shareholders.

+    Smart-contracts can have built-in mechanisms which enable them to fix or upgrade themselves.
+If this fails (might be revoked) witnesses are able to freeze & fix broken app.

   * <u>Complete operating system</u>

     EOS introduces the first blockchain operating system.
 What this means is that there are features and services embedded right in the blockchain and every application built on EOS has access to them.
 Those include: account permissions, account recovery, scheduling, authentication, inter-app communication, biometric 2nd factor validation.